 Once I found out what it was doing to me, I decided to quit my job.
 I knew it was pointless to try to see another doctor about it.
 I ended up moving back home with my mom.

-I reported everything to US goverment believing that they would do something about it.
+I reported everything to the US government believing that they would do something about it.
 Months to turn into years, without them doing anything.
-Seems to me they care more about the money they make from it, than people that are affected by it.
+Seems to me they care more about the money they make from it than people that are affected by it.

 Which brings me to today and why I’m starting this website to raise awareness about the real dangers of propane.
 I can’t do this alone.
 I need your help with this.
 You can help by sharing this with all your friends and family that use propane daily.